alexfdez1010/algorithms-step-by-step/descriptions/fibonacci.md

 We can continue this process to calculate the n-th term of the Fibonacci sequence for any value of n.

 Note that this method is much faster than the traditional recursive method for calculating the Fibonacci sequence, because it only requires O(log n) matrix multiplications instead of O(n) recursive calls.

+The input must be a single integer n in only one line.